The whole family is learning all the time.

 Reality: The kids looked at that map every morning and yet, I guarantee none of them remembers today the names of the tribes, the regions where they hunted, the little paper rugs we made or the original habitats we created in shoe boxes.
 But I do.
 I loved all that stuff.

 One day at naptime, we read about the Battle of Little Bighorn and the courageous acts of Sitting Bull.
-My toddler had long since collapsed on my breast, already snoozing and sucking my poor nipple right out of its areola (I know you veteran moms know what I’m talkin’ ’bout).
+My toddler had long since collapsed on my breast.
 I thrust the nearest scrap of paper (ever ready and willing on my living room floor) into the book to hold my place and cautiously carried the big lug into his bedroom.
 I hurried the more reluctant 4 and 6 year olds to their beds, flipping on the cassette player with Disney tunes to keep them quiet.

 Then, as a woman possessed, I raced back to the couch where three pacifiers and six Legos “greeted” my eager body.
 Once I’d cleared the couch of debris, I popped the book back open, laid my head against a pillow… and read for an hour.
 I had to know what happened at that battle.
 I had to know what Custer’s Last Stand meant and why the Sioux Indians were outraged against our military.

 I suddenly realized how hungry for information I had been.

 Mind food.
 It was as if all those years of pregnancy, nursing and baby care came screeching to a halt for an hour and my now subdued, hormonal brain roared back to life.
 I read with a vengeance.

 I finished the chapter before anyone woke up, deeply satisfied.

 That’s when I saw the truth: